History of Wartime Treatment of Germans from the United States and Latin America

 Sept.
 8, 1945 President Harry S Truman issues Presidential Proclamation 2662 authorizing the U.S. Secretary of State to order the repatriation of dangerous enemy aliens deported from Latin American countries during the war.
 Latin American Program

 November 1945 Many internees are released from camps and parole limitations for most persons are terminated.
 Internment camps are progressively closed and remaining internees are eventually consolidated at Crystal City and Ellis Island.
+Some internees continue to be sent on prisoner exchanges.

 April 10, 1946 President Harry S Truman issues Presidential Proclamation 2685, superseding Presidential Proclamation 2662, reauthorizing the U.S. Secretary of State to order the repatriation of dangerous enemy aliens deported from Latin American countries during the war and deemed 30 days as a sufficient period for deportees to get their affairs in order for deportation.
 Latin American Program.